 Many organizations have a primary responsibility of maintaining authoritative records about the status and change of geography.
 GIS provides a strong framework for managing these types of records with full transaction support and reporting tools.

 GIS is becoming essential to understanding what is happening—and what will happen—in geographic space.
 Once we understand, we can prescribe action.
 This new approach to management—managing geographically—is transforming the way that organizations operate.

 - Find What's Nearby

 - Map Change

 Q: Where do I obtain Tax Assessor Plat/Parcel Maps?

-A: Plat and Lot data can be found in the Property Information Map in the GIS Public Portal; printable pdf versions of the Tax Assessor’s Plat Maps can be found on the “Maps and Plans” City web page (http://cityofnewport.com/departments/planning-development/maps-and-plans); physical copies of the Plat maps for inspection and reproduction prints are available in the Tax Assessor’s and Zoning & Inspections Offices (printed reproductions are subject to a fees as listed in the above named offices).
+A: Plat and Lot data can be found in the Property Information Map in the GIS Public Portal; printable pdf versions of the Tax Assessor’s Plat Maps can be found on the “Maps and Plans” City web page (http://cityofnewport.com/departments/planning-development/maps-and-plans); physical copies of the Plat maps for inspection and reproduction prints are available in the Tax Assessor’s, Land Evidence, and Zoning & Inspections Offices (printed reproductions are subject to fees as listed in the above named offices).